lau-jay/Flowfire/README.md

 ## Rest API

-flowfire supports some REST interfaces for retrieving real-time and historical data, as well as order placement and account management.
+Flowfire supports some REST interfaces for retrieving real-time and historical data, as well as order placement and account management.
 These are integrated into the exchange classes directly.
 You can view the supported methods by calling the `info()` method on any exchange.
 The methods for interacting with the exchange RET endpoints exist in two flavors, the synchronous methods (suffixed with `_sync`) as well as the asynchronous which can be utilized with asyncio.
 For more information see the [documentation](docs/rest.md).